SpenBot/node-pg-test/README.md

       # CREATE DATABASE node_test_db;
       # \c node_test_db
 ```
-  - run script with full path, which can be copied by right clicking on your text-editor usually.
+  - run script with full path (path can be copied by right clicking in your text-editor usually)
+  - seed file is in 'node-express-pg/db/seeds/seeds.sql'
 ```
-      # \i <full-path-to-seeds.js>;
+      # \i <full-path>/seeds.sql;
 ```
   - check if it worked, then quit
 ```